Are you worried your new puppy or kitten might be deaf? Read on to find out if your pet might be affected.

 Most of these animals are white or have large unpigmented areas and are just unlucky that the ear misses out too.
 It’s more common to have just one deaf ear, but of course, you won’t notice that.
 For both dogs and cats, having parents who are deaf further increases the risk.

 Which Cats Are Born Deaf?

-It’s been known for hundreds of years that cats with white coats are more likely to be deaf.
+It’s been known for hundreds of years that cats with solid white coats are more likely to be deaf.
 The numbers go even higher if the cat has blue eyes as well.
-We don’t have precise numbers, but around half of such cats are probably deaf.
-The other half can hear just fine.

 Pure breeds such as the Siamese, Ragdoll or Chinchilla aren’t affected in the same way.
 Their colours are governed by a different process.